spacelemur/shortcut_interface/Notes.md

 # TODO list:
-    [ ] Figure out a way to close gui after following the shortcut [ ] For some reason Aliases don't work on MacOS - they open in Terminal..
+    [ ] Figure out a way to close gui after following the shortcut [ ] Implement something similar to the src/group_link_folder method of destroying main gui window to close [ ] For some reason Aliases don't work on MacOS - they open in Terminal..
 Otherwise this works

   ## Link Folders:
     [x] the group_link_folder combobox option doesn't work